openaps/docs/docs/docs/Resources/Deprecated-Pi/Pi-setup.md

 #### exit and save

-	Copy and paste followed by enter
+	2. Copy and paste followed by enter

 		chmod +x /usr/local/bin/wifi_reboot.sh

-	Copy and paste the following then press enter to make it auto run the script from chron:
+	3. Copy and paste the following then press enter to make it auto run the script from chron:

 		nano /etc/crontab

 			NOTE: if it fails copy and paste each line 1 at a time followed by enter

 		cd /etc/

 		nano crontab

-	After the last line copy and paste this (this will check every 3 minutes)
+	4. After the last line copy and paste this (this will check every 3 minutes)

 		*/3 *   * * *   root    /usr/local/bin/wifi_reboot.sh

-  Exit and save
+  	5. Exit and save

 		reboot

 ### Turn off GUI interface

-	Copy and paste the following
+	1. Copy and paste the following

 		sudo raspi-config

-	Select boot options
+	2. Select boot options

-	Select B2 console Auto Login Text Console
+		A. Select B2 console Auto Login Text Console

-	Select OK
+		B. Select OK

-	Finish
+	3. Finish

-	Yes reboot
+	4. Yes reboot

 ## Phase 2: oref0-setup.sh
 We’ve created an oref0-setup.sh script that can help set up a complete working loop configuration from scratch in just a few minutes.
 This is in pursuit of our community goal to simplify the technical aspects of setting up a DIY closed loop - while still emphasizing that this is a DIY project that you have personal responsibility for.
 We also want to encourage you to spend more time and energy exploring whether the algorithm you choose to use is doing what you want it to do and that it aligns with how you might manually choose to take action.